Betterment/uncruft/README.md

 end
 ```

-Within the `Uncruft::DeprecateAttribute` module there is also a `.deprecate_method` method that can be used to apply a deprecation warning to an identified method, much like the `deprecate_attribute` method described above.
+Within the `Uncruft::Deprecatable` module there is also a `.deprecate_method` method that can be used to apply a deprecation warning to an identified method, much like the `deprecate_attribute` method described above.

 From there you can use Uncruft's deprecation recording tools to generate ingorefiles and manage your deprecation backlog in an organized manner.